 - All undamaged physical items are returnable for a full refund.

 - Digital items cannot be returned.
-However, if you reach out to us we will likely give you at-least a partial if not full refund, depending on the reasoning.
+However, if you reach out to us we may give you a refund, depending on the reasoning.